 Life is incredibly short.
 For me, the question was:

 How can I achieve the results I want with the least amount of time and energy input required to make it happen?

-They may not be for everyone but for me, REIT’s have been an effective way to help me reach my investment goals and are an integral part of a broad, globally diversified portfolio.
+REIT's may not be for everyone but for me, they're an effective way to help reach my investment goals and are an integral part of my broad, globally diversified portfolio.